mvaganov/CmdLineAsteroids/notes.md

 we need to keep track of the desired scale. for that, we'll add a scale variable to DrawBuffer.
 	arguably, the ShapeScale variable added to the DrawBuffer class is bad design. this partial class implementation could instead be a subclass, to keep a clearer boundary between buffer management and drawing with a scale.
 	I am making the intentional choice to combine these ideas into the same class, to reduce my cognitive load for this system.
+		Because this code is in a separate file, I can fix this more easily later if the design weighs on me.
 	Managing cognitive load is one of those Invisible Wizard Problems.
+Some developers also call it Managing Complexity.
 	If you are a stickler for Object Oriented Design, feel free to subclass this as 'ShapeDrawingBuffer' or something.
 Though I recommend you do that after you finish the tutorial. to draw the shape in a scaled way, we need to inverse-scale the bounding rectangle being drawn in, to put it in the correct position in the buffer then we need to test against the scaled point, which is being printed to the unscaled position in the buffer.

+If you want to change the direction of the Y axis in the simulation, you can experiment with changing the sign of the y-value of ShapeScale.
+	I recommend doing that later, after we implement a moving camera.

-Because we added the scale member to the class, we don't need to change any of the other method signitures. that's nice.
+Because we added the scale member to this class, we don't need to pass it in as a variable. that means we don't change any of the other method signitures.
+Nice.

 `scene`
 (run test)

 `voice`
+Testing with key presses every time is a bit tedious.

-I want to be able to test my app without having to press keys to do it.
+I want to be able to test my app more automatically, without having to press keys to do it.
 For that, I will impliment a task scheduler, which we can use for many other purposes later as well.

 `scene`
 MrV/Task/Tasks.cs